Prefab ADU Financing in 2026: The 7 Paths and the Factory-Deposit Trap

 Comparison sorted by borrower situation and neutral criteria (equity required, payment structure, eligibility) — never by any business relationship.

 Still not sure which of these seven is you?
-Our Prefab ADU Financing Path Finder takes four inputs — your home equity, credit comfort, whether you own your land outright, and your prefab type — and returns the paths worth discussing with a lender, plus your personal deposit-coverage gap: the cash you’ll likely need on hand before any loan releases a dollar.
+Our free Prefab ADU Financing Path Finder takes four inputs — your home equity, your credit comfort, whether you own your land outright, and your prefab type — and returns the paths worth discussing with a lender, plus your personal deposit-coverage gap: the cash you’ll likely need on hand before any loan releases a dollar.
+It’s an educational tool, not a lender recommendation, and it doesn’t store your answers.

-Why prefab financing is different: the factory-deposit problem
+Run the Path Finder →Why prefab financing is different: the factory-deposit trap

 Prefab ADU financing differs from site-built financing mainly in payment timing, not loan type.
-Manufacturers typically require large payments tied to factory milestones — often the entire unit cost is due before the unit is delivered — while most construction and renovation loans release funds against progress visible on the property.
-This mismatch between the factory’s payment schedule and the lender’s draw schedule is a common reason a prefab project stalls.
+Manufacturers typically tie large payments to factory milestones — often the entire unit cost is due before the unit is delivered — while most construction and renovation loans release money against progress an inspector can see on the property.
+That mismatch between the factory’s payment schedule and the lender’s draw schedule is the single most common reason a prefab project stalls.
+Solve the timing and you’ve solved 80% of the problem.

 A real-world payment schedule, decoded

 Abodu, one of the most established prefab ADU companies in California, publishes its payment schedule openly.
-Each row below includes our plain-English translation of why that step is a financing landmine:
+The cost of an Abodu is split into a Unit Contract (the factory unit) and a Site Work Contract (getting your yard ready).
+Here’s the published schedule, with our plain-English translation of why each step is a financing landmine:

 | Stage | When | Payment due | What it means for your loan |